prescottprue/generator-react-firebase/examples/redux-firestore/README.md

 ## Getting Started

 1. Install dependencies: `yarn install` (or `npm install`)
-1. Create `src/config.js` file that looks like so:
+1. If pulling to a new environment (not where project was created) - create `src/config.js` file that looks like so:
     ```js
     const firebase = {
       // Config from Firebase console
     }

+    // Config for react-redux-firebase
+    export const reduxFirebase = {
+      userProfile: 'users', // root to which user profiles are written
+    }

-    export default { firebase }
+    export default { firebase, reduxFirebase }
     ```
 1. Start Development server: `yarn start` (or `npm start`)